 Step 5: Watering

 It has a medium to high water requirement during the growing season.
 As a result, it should be watered frequently and thoroughly.
-Moisture must be maintained in the soil, but not to the point of becoming soggy or saturated.
+Moisture must be maintained in the soil, but not to become soggy or saturated.

 Step 6: Fertilizer

 Pomegranate is a strong eater.
-Fertilize the plants with balanced organic liquid fertilizers (N: P: K -8:8:8) on a regular basis during the growing season.
+Regularly fertilize the plants with balanced organic liquid fertilizers (N: P: K -8:8:8) during the growing season.

 When the leaves become yellow due to zinc deficiency, spray the plant with a diluted zinc solution.
-It is recommended that you feed the plants once a month with natural dry dung or compost.
+You should feed the plants once a month with natural dry dung or compost.

 Overfertilization can result in dense foliage and fewer blossoms and flowers.
 The nutrition levels in the soil can be improved by using bio-organic fertilizers once a month.
 Fertilizers should only be applied to the plant's base; the stem should not be affected.